-“That’s what Lyla said as well.”
+“Gee thanks You know,.
+I was expecting some sort of reprieve from you.”
 Corey scoffed as she tapped her fingers on her own pint, which she had yet to take a swig from.

 “I’m sure you’ve seen many whipped asses in your job.”
 Corey commented as she eyed her drink, staring at the comically-distorted self-reflection from an unflattering angle on its surface.

 Marvin rolled his eyes.
 “Nah, I did when I worked at the prison though.
 There, you get cited if you don’t whip ENOUGH asses, huhuh.”
 He picked at his nails for a moment, before asking, “So wha’ do yah need?
 Usually, I’m the one who calls you, not the other way around.”

 “Yesterday, you came to my place, said some baffling junk, and dawdled off.
 What was that about?”